 Even though the proponent has received a certificate of authorization, he must still obtain any other authorizations required by virtue of Chapter I of the Environment Quality Act.

 If the proponent wishes to make any changes to a project after it has been authorized, he must ask the Administrator for an amendment to the certificate of authorization.

 The Administrator forwards this request to the Review Committee, which analyzes the request and if necessary, consults the relevant experts.
 It can also recommend that the Administrator ask the proponent to respond to additional questions or comments.
 Finally, the Review Committee recommends that the amendment be authorized or refused.
 If may also attach certain conditions to the recommendation for approval.

 Monitoring and control

-The Minister of Sustainable Development, the Environment and the Fight against Climate Change (MDDELCC), through the Direction régionale du Nord-du-Québec, is responsible for ensuring that projects comply with the provisions of their authorizations.
-This control is in addition to the monitoring activities to be carried out by the proponents themselves.
+The Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC), through the Direction régionale de l’Abitibi-Témiscamingue et du Nord-du-Québec, is responsible for ensuring that projects comply with the authorizations issued by the Minister.
+This control is in addition to the monitoring activities to be carried out by the project proponent.